netlify/addons/README.md

 ### Deleting an Add-on Instance

-Netlify users delete your service instance like so:
+When a Netlify user removes your add-on, Netlify sends a `DELETE` request to your service to handle deprovisioning.

+Users can remove add-ons like so:

 ```bash
 netlify addons:delete your-addon-namespace
 ```

+When this happens, the following occurs:

-1. The `DELETE` request from Netlify to your service `/instances/${id}` occurs
+1. **Netlify sends a `DELETE` request from to your service `/instances/${id}`**

     This request has no body but includes the `id` of the instance.
 This `id` was generated initially by your `POST` `/instances` implementation. (see "Create an Instance")

     Run your deletion logic and optionally return data back to the client (CLI)

-2. Return a `204` response from your service back to Netlify to verify the deletion was successful
+2. **Return a `204` response from your service back to Netlify to verify the deletion was successful**

 ### Getting an Add-on Instance